-THE JEANETTE AND LEON TRAVIS SCHOLARSHIP FOR NURSING AT ST. THOMAS HOS-PITAL was established by Mrs. and the late Mr. Travis for nurses employed at St. Thomas Hospital to pursue the MSN degree at Vanderbilt University School of Nursing.
-Inquiries regarding this opportunity should be directed to Susan Russell at St. Thomas Hospital (615) 222-6800.
+THE JEANETTE AND LEON TRAVIS SCHOLARSHIP FOR NURSING AT ST. THOMAS HOS-PITAL was established by Mrs. Jeanette Travis and the late Mr. Travis for nurses employed at St. Thomas Hospital who wish to pursue the M.S.N. degree at Vanderbilt University School of Nursing.
+Inquiries regarding this opportunity should be directed to St. Thomas Hospital (615) 222-6800.

 THE LETTIE PATE WHITEHEAD SCHOLARSHIP FUND is supported by the Lettie Pate Whitehead Foundation.
-The awards are given to first year female Bridge students from southern states.
+The awards are given to first-year, female pre-specialty students from southern states.